Program help

 For the Normal Map, the areas of the texture are colored in an external program with RGB values to create a relief.
 The relief of a normal map itself does not cast shadows, but makes individual pixels appear oriented differently.

-Click the clip0001 icon in the Material Editor (Normal Map area).
+Click the clip0001 icon in the Materials dialog (Normal Map area).
 Select a texture from your local file system.

 Create Metallic Map